Gratitude is an attitude of the heart and a sign of good character. It is the cure for entitlement, needed for contentment, and leads to generosity.

-When a child doesn't have gratitude, they become very selfish.
+When a child doesn't have gratitude, they can become very selfish.
 All their focus is on what they want.
 They forget the good gifts that they have.
 They start to believe that they should have everything they want without having to work for it.
 They complain and are angry and unhappy.

-Jesus who was very generous (2 Corinthians 8:9) and thankful (John 11:41-42), shared this story.
+Jesus who was very generous (2 Corinthians 8:9) and full of gratitude (John 11:41-42), shared this story.

 There was a man who owned some land.
 One morning, the man went out very early to hire some people to work in his vineyard.
 He agreed to pay the workers one silver coin for working that day.
 Then he sent them into the vineyard to work.

 About nine o’clock the man went to the marketplace and saw some people standing around, doing nothing.
 So he said to them, ‘If you go and work in my field, I will pay you what your work is worth.’
 So they went to work in the vineyard.

 At about twelve, three, and five o’clock he went and hired more people, who had no work, to work in his vineyard.
 He said he would pay them "whatever is right."